 You may revoke your proxy before it is acted on.
-Deliver a written statement that you want to revoke your proxy to our Corporate Secretary by May 2, 2023 (or the last business day before an adjourned or postponed meeting).
+Deliver a written statement that you want to revoke your proxy to our Corporate Secretary by April 30, 2024 (or the last business day before an adjourned or postponed meeting), or to the Chair of the Meeting on May 1, 2024.